 Folding Mirrors

-Fold the mirrors inward to prevent damage when going through an automatic car wash.
-To fold, pull the mirror toward the vehicle.
-Push the mirror outward, to return to its original position.
+Fold the mirrors inward to prevent damage when necessary, such as when going through an automatic car wash.
+To fold, push the back of the mirror toward the vehicle.
+Push the mirror outward to return to its original position.